HarishChaudhari/jquery-regexer/README.md

 Possible values: 'regex' or 'null'

 For required elements use 'regex' : Use of 'regex' allows ONLY appropriate value for element.
-Value cannot be blank For non-required elements use 'null' : Use of 'null' allows zero length value for element.
+Value cannot be blank.
+For non-required elements use 'null' : Use of 'null' allows zero length value for element.
 Value can be blank.
 But value will be checked against regtype if isnull = 1 if value.length > 0